SmithWillSuffice/ohanga-pai/content/blog/113_murph_turf.md

 I can understand regulating recreational drugs.
-It makes a more peaceful subculture, young rich kids no longer supporting South American and Asian murder catels.
+It makes a more peaceful subculture, young rich kids no longer supporting South American and Asian murder cartels.
 But some drugs should not be legal.

-In a liberal demcoracy or social democracy, I think we have to tolerate the propensity of some people to do ꕷꖡꖹꘝꕯꕒ things.
+In a liberal democracy or social democracy, I think we have to tolerate the propensity of some people to do ꕷꖡꖹꘝꕯꕒ things.
 We do not have to encourage and endorse them!
 If a King or Emperor tries too regulate all behaviour under the pretense of "protecting the common good" then I call that a spiritual death.
 It's not living.
-You are not truly alive if you have no capacity for trungin ꕷꖡꖹꘝꕯꕒ thoughts into ꕷꖡꖹꘝꕯꕒ deeds.
+You are not truly alive if you have no capacity for turning ꕷꖡꖹꘝꕯꕒ thoughts into ꕷꖡꖹꘝꕯꕒ deeds.
 The whole point of spiritual growth is to learn to have betetr thoughts, as well as better deeds, the latter will follwo from the former.
 If you have no such capacity your are either dead, or a robot.